Lesson 3: Critical Path

 Be aware that the critical path can change from one series of tasks to another as you progress through the schedule.
 The critical path can change as critical tasks are completed, or as tasks in another series of tasks are delayed.
 There is always one overall critical path for any project schedule.
 The new critical path then becomes the series of tasks you track more closely to ensure the finish date you want.

-1. For the currently project plan, press on the Critical Path option (Project → Critical Path) to view the critical path in the project.
+1. For the current project plan, press on the Critical Path option (Project → Critical Path) to view the critical path in the project.
 Once you’ve done this, you will notice a change in the right side of Gantt Chart.
 The tasks that are on the critical path will have their taskbars coloured in red.
 You can use the divider between the 2 panels in Gantt Chart and drag it to the left, so you can see more content in the right panel of Gantt Chart.

 2. Besides this visual method of flagging in red the critical tasks, you can also use filtering so that Project Plan 365 shows you in the left task grid which are the critical tasks.
 To see the critical tasks, go to the Project menu, press on Filter and select Critical in the displayed menu: